razisyed97/mettleAI-Front-end-Interview/README.md

 - Add button animations for adding, sending, and deleting a form.
 This includes disabled button states.
 - Create a more user friendly experience when using autocomplete to fill in address field
 - Hide my api key when deploying
+- Loading icon while asynchronous request is being processed by server

 ## How to run